craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Durandurm Scatterblaster
 Durandurm Scatterblasters are arm-length elemental firearm platforms designed for use in close quarters firefights, such as while in a city or tunnel system.
 The Scatterblaster platforms are typically too short-ranged to see widespread use.

-Durandurm Scatterblasters deal 5d6 typed damage.
+Durandurm Scatterblasters deal 5x ammunition typed damage.
 Durandurm Scatterblasters are *mechanical*, *two-handed*, *ammunition (10)*, and *scatter (15')*.

 | Name / Classification | Range | Damage | Original Producer | Note |